jinay1991/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on twp scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on twp scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:
+I have applied following window scales for detecting vehicle at multiple scales,

 ![alt text][image41]
 ![alt text][image42]
 ![alt text][image43]

+Combined image with all the scaled windows

 ![alt text][image4]

 ---

 ### Video Implementation